We are here to help

 What if I don’t want to be considered by other colleges?

 If you don’t get into your first college choice, we strongly encourage you to continue with the pool process.
-It may be disappointing, but you will find you have a great time at any of the colleges, and we will work with you to find you a place.
-However if you would like to withdraw from the process,
+It may be disappointing, but you will find you have a great time at any of the colleges if you were offered a place.
+However if you would like to withdraw from the process, we ask you to please let the intercollegiate office and the college who currently has your application know, so we are not spending time contacting you during this busy period.

 I haven't heard back about my application.
 What should I do?